Paolo Pinotti

 I hold an ERC Consolidator Grant for the project "Clean Evidence on Dirty Deeds" and I am the PI on the project “Dark Side of the Money”, funded by a PRIN Grant from the Italian Ministry of Education, University and Research.

 I am an applied economist with a strong interest in social phenomena that are relevant from both a scientific and a policy perspective, such as immigration, discrimination, crime, and mass media.
 I study these phenomena through the lens of economic principles and employing state-of-the-art econometric methods.
-My research has been published in leading scientific journals, including the American Economic Review, Econometrica, and Review of Economic Studies.
+My research has been published in leading scientific journals, including the American Economic Review, Econometrica, Journal of Political Economy, and Review of Economic Studies.
 In 2016, I was awarded the “AEJ:Applied Economics” Best Paper Award by the American Economic Association.

-The Effect of Job Loss and Unemployment Insurance on Crime in Brazil
+JOURNAL OF POLITICAL ECONOMY, forthcomingThe Effect of Job Loss and Unemployment Insurance on Crime in Brazil

 ECONOMETRICA, 2022Clicking on heaven's door: the effect of immigrant legalization on crime

-JOURNAL OF THE EUROPEAN ECONOMIC ASSOCIATION, 2013I have been teaching principles and methodologies for empirical policy evaluation at both graduate and undergraduate level.
+THE AMERICAN ECONOMIC REVIEW, 2017I have been teaching principles and methodologies for empirical policy evaluation at both graduate and undergraduate level.
 I also like to give public lectures and teach short courses to policy makers and practitioners outside academia.